endoflife-date/endoflife.date/products/couchbase-server.md

     release: 2021-01-01
     latest: "6.0.5"
 ---
 > [Couchbase Server](https://www.couchbase.com/products/server) is a modern cloud-native, distributed database that fuses the strengths of relational databases such as SQL and ACID transactions with JSON flexibility and scale that defines NoSQL.
 It is available as a service in commercial clouds and supports hybrid and private cloud deployments.

-Security updates stop when a release reaches End of Full Maintenance.
+Security updates stop when a release reaches end of "Full Maintenance".
+Major versions are supported for the longer period between:

+1. 30 months from its General Availability Date
+2. 6 months after the next Major Release version release.